trueilorp/Metadrive-Ros-integration/README.md

-# 🤖 Robotics Project: MetaDrive and ROS Integration 🛣️
+# 🤖 AI & Robotics Project: MetaDrive and ROS Integration 🛣️

 This project integrates the vehicular simulation **MetaDrive** with the **ROS 2** (Robot Operating System 2) framework for managing and training a robotic controller.

-## 📁 Main Directory Structure
+## Main Directory Structure

-The `~/robotics-project-all` directory contains the following main files and folders:
+The `~/metadrive-ros-integration` directory contains the following main files and folders:

 | File/Folder Name | Description |
 | :--- | :--- |